NotJustJoe/PRINTF_UNIT_NJM/README.md

 This is a UNIT Tester for the function ft_print of 42's School project, the features are :

+NOTE : Printf Function behave differently for %% , and %p according to the OS you're using it so if you have errors for these special case, be sure to double check.

 -Several Level of stress testing for your function.

 -Logs of the error, with the number of the test you've failed.